Moving Around in Visual Studio with VIM emulation mods

 In vim, you can move with hjkl.
-This is so intuitive for me, that I actually had to go to vim to see which keys they were.
+This is so intuitive for me, that I actually had to open vim to check which keys I used.
 I couldn’t remember.
 It just happens.

 Often, I just hold down the “j” or “k” key to scroll up and down the page.
 Not ideal, but after fifteen years… Anyway, VS Code doesn’t allow for pushing a key and have it repeat.
 And this was very frustrating.

 Open up your terminal and paste in this line: